-This is also where you'll indicate that the integration is meant to be connecting to a Salesforce sandbox environment.
-If you’re unsure whether or not you should be using a sandbox Salesforce instance, check with your Salesforce admin and take a look at this article.
+Here you'll see the username of the integration user.
+If needed, you can connect to a different Salesforce account or to a Salesforce sandbox environment.
+If you’re unsure whether or not you should be using a sandbox Salesforce instance, check with your Salesforce admin and check out this article.

 API Call Use

-To learn more about how to adjust your API call limit within HubSpot and the advantages of doing so, take a look at how to set your API call limit.
+To learn more about how to adjust your API call limit within HubSpot and the advantages of doing so, take a look at this article.

 Required Settings: Deduplication